-Here are some of the benefits and effects associated with the medicine explaining why should one try the amazing Ayahuasca Experience.
+Here are some of the benefits and effects associated with the medicine explaining why you should try the amazing Ayahuasca Experience.

 - auditory hallucinations / sound distortions

-- nausea, vomiting, diarrhea, body aches, sweats/chills (alternating), and other flu- or food poisoning-like symptoms, much less common after multiple experiences
+- Other flu- or food poisoning-like symptoms, much less common after multiple experiences

 Ayahuasca General Effects

 Ayahuasca is used extensively for healing and religious ceremonies.
 In recent decades, there is a growing interest in the said substance due to its potential in treating mental disorders like depression, anxiety, post-traumatic stress disorder and addiction.